 Individuals seeking a career in actuarial accounting may also wish to consider becoming a Certified Public Accountant in addition to their associateship or fellowship designation.
 While obtaining a CPA is not a requirement for obtaining employment in the field of actuarial accounting, it continues to be the best recognized and most well respected credential in accounting.

-As of 2016, there were approximately 23,600 actuarial accountants employed throughout the United States, according to the U.S. Department of Labor, Bureau of Labor Statistics.
-Approximately 70 percent of them worked in the insurance and finance industry, while the other 30 percent were employed in the corporate, financial, consulting and government sectors.
+As of 2020, there were approximately 27,700 actuarial accountants employed throughout the United States, according to the U.S. Department of Labor, Bureau of Labor Statistics.
+Approximately 71 percent of them worked in the insurance and finance industry, while the other 30 percent were either self-employed or on the payrolls with financial, consulting and government organizations.

-Interestingly, the highest salaries that year were among actuaries working in business, professional, labor and political organizations where they earned an average of $155,490.
-Federally employed actuaries in the executive branch came in at number two earning $129,990, while those working for accounting and tax consultancy firms earned $126,610.
-Just behind were those working for scientific research groups and technical consulting services earning an average of $125,290 that year.
+Interestingly, the highest salaries that year were among actuaries working in business, professional, labor and political organizations where they earned an average of $173,070.
+Nest were those working in credit intermediation earning an average of $154,250, followed by computer systems design firms at $149,140 and financial services at $139,100.
+Just behind private industry were Federally employed actuaries in the executive branch earning an average of $136,140.